- About IE&M

 Expectations of Students, Faculty and Staff

 In all organizations, a number of commonly understood, but usually unwritten rules and behaviors develop.
 As new students, staff and faculty enter the Oklahoma State University IE&M program, the failure of an individual to exhibit the expected behavior is usually due to an unawareness of the expected behavior.
 The resulting differences in expectations of modes and levels of behaviors by the different parties often lead to frustration and at times, friction.
 In an effort to reduce the level of frustration and friction, we have created a list of these expectations.
-Students with suggestions, corrections, or additions should contact Dr. William Kolarik, the School Head.
+Students with suggestions, corrections, or additions should contact Dr. Sunderesh Heragu, the School Head.

 Preparation for Class